dvreeze/mdbexample/README.md

 (transactional) message-driven beans.

 Note how the JMS specification and in particular the EJB specification are quite prescriptive about how to use and not to use the JMS API w.r.t. transaction management.
-Transactions can be *container-managed* or *bean-managed*, and we should be familiar with both styles of coding transaction management in a JMS context.
+JTA transactions can be *container-managed* or *bean-managed*, and we should be familiar with both styles of coding (non-local) transaction management in a JMS context.

 Also note that *exception handling* for message-driven beans is closely related to transaction management.
 In general, MDB message handling code should not throw any (unchecked) exceptions other than so-called